compositeurdigital/compositeurdigital.github.io/UX/en/release_notes/index.md

 # Release notes

+### 2.1.13 - November 8, 2019
+- [FIX] Unable to save projects on Teams or Sharepoint libraries in some conditions

 ### 2.1.12 - November 4, 2019
 #### New features
 - Improved Sharepoint and Teams synchronization for faster loading of universes